St George’s Turning Point Foundation

 We then began a process of consultation with various children’s homes, at the end of which we concluded that the problem of transitioning young people from such institutions, is a major challenge that will need to be handled by government.
 We have therefore determined that our focus will be in supplying supplementary funding to help young adults from disadvantaged backgrounds, with a focus on those from children’s homes, to acquire the skills that will make them employable.

-We are currently providing financial help to students at Sparrow FET College, which provides vocational skills training linked to industry needs – a great initiative to help solve the youth unemployment crisis in this country.
-Read about the impact our support has had on learners at Sparrow.
+We are currently providing financial help to students at Sparrow FET College and St Anthony’s Educational Centre.
+Both provide vocational skills training linked to industry needs – a great initiative to help solve the youth unemployment crisis in this country.

-Read more about some of the boys who benefitted from staying at St George’s Turning Point Foundation.
+Read more about some of the boys who benefited from staying at St George’s Turning Point Foundation.